top of page

 Salema Portugal Travel Guide:Best Things to See & Do

-The history of Salema can be considered a village that, in the past, was developed based on fishing activity.
-This element can be observed in the village's house architecture and the inhabitants' culture.
-In the past, the town relied on fishing and agriculture as sources of income, hence the lucrative beautiful coastline.
+This element can be observed in the village's house architecture and the culture of its inhabitants.
+In the past, the town relied on fishing and agriculture as its primary sources of income, which is reflected in the beautiful, lucrative coastline.
 Today, the village remains historic and attractive, hosting tourists from all over the world.

 Top Attractions and Things To Do in Salema